|Pain Level After Surgery||Severe|

 General complications can occur with any surgery.
 Cosmetic surgery is usually a safe surgery performed on healthy patients and, as all surgeries go, is with low risk.
 What we do to even lower the risk of complications is to operate at a first class hospital with board certified anesthesiologists and nurses.
 To avoid post-operative complications, we advocate early mobilization –patients seen in our office one or two days after surgery- and active participation in their own post-operative care.
 When we create a partnership, the results invariably improve.

-Bleeding during and after a lower body lift is significant, and a patient is usually given 2 pints of blood.
+Bleeding during and after a lower body lift is significant, and a patient may need a blood transfusion.
 Before surgery, our patients are tested to make sure they don’t have any common bleeding disorders by their own physicians, and by lab tests.
-Also, at the end of the operation, four-six drains are placed under the skin to manage any early post-operative bleeding.
+Also, at the end of the operation, four-to-six drains are placed under the skin to manage any early post-operative bleeding.
 In our practice the rate of significant bleeding is about 10%.
-These patients may require more blood post-operatively.
-The treatment of a hematoma or a blood clot under the waistline skin is to open the incision and evacuate the blood clot.
-Typically this is a straightforward procedure.
+If there was a collection of blood, the treatment of a hematoma or a blood clot is to open the incision and remove the blood clot.
+Typically, this is a straightforward procedure.

 The most important step in avoiding infections/wounds, in my opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the surgery and during the two day hospital stay.
 During the surgery, the skin surface of the patient is cleaned properly.
 After the procedure, our patients are prescribed a two-week course of antibiotics to minimize infection.
 As a result of these extra precautions, our rate of infection after a lower body lift is low.
 Conservative removal of skin is important for good aesthetic results, while avoiding undue tension on the skin.
 Small to moderate wounds, due to the nature of this operation, may be as high as 25% in our practice.
 They usually heal nicely with dressing changes and antibiotic ointment.
 The key to a good outcome is patience on behalf of the patient, and good communication and follow-up with our office.